ultimate-notion/ultimate-notion/docs/features.md

   is currently accepted but only a one-way relation created, which seems to be a bug.
 - uploading files as icons or in general uploading files.
 - setting the icon and cover of a database.
-- pages cannot be moved as a [page’s parent cannot be changed].
+- moving pages is not possible as a [page’s parent cannot be changed].
+- setting a [reminder] based on date and/or time.

 If you think those limitations should be fixed, [let the developers of Notion know](mailto:developers@makenotion.com) 😆